joselyndo/the-eco-friendly-store-original/public/APIDOC.md

 **Error Handling:**
 - 400 errors (all plain text):
-    - If the produce name is not in the database, returns error with response: “This product is not in the database.”
+    - If the produce name is not in the database, returns error with response: “Product not found.”
 - 500 errors (all plain text):
     - If an error occured on the server, returns error with the response: "An error occurred during information retrieval.
 Please try again later."